 while the alternative might be

 H1: Program Effect ≠ 0

 The null hypothesis is so termed because it usually refers to the “no difference” or “no effect” case.
 Usually in social research we expect that our treatments and programs will make a difference.
 So, typically, our theory is described in the alternative hypothesis.

-Figure 1 below is a complex figure that you should take some time studying.
+The table below is a complex figure that you should take some time studying.
 First, look at the header row (the shaded area).
 This row depicts reality – whether there really is a program effect, difference, or gain.
 Of course, the problem is that you never know for sure what is really happening (unless you’re God).
 Nevertheless, because we have set up mutually exclusive hypotheses, one must be right and one must be wrong.
 Therefore, consider this the view from God’s position, knowing which hypothesis is correct.
-The first column of the 2x2 table shows the case where our program does not have an effect; the second column shows where it does have an effect or make a difference.
+The first column of the 2×2 table shows the case where our program does not have an effect; the second column shows where it does have an effect or make a difference.

 The left header column describes the world we mortals live in.
 Regardless of what’s true, we have to make decisions about which of our hypotheses is correct.
 This header column describes the two decisions we can reach – that our program had no effect (the first row of the 2×2 table) or that it did have an effect (the second row).

 Now, let’s examine the cells of the 2×2 table.
 Each cell shows the Greek symbol for that cell.
 Notice that the columns sum to

-a + (1-a) = 1 and
+α + (1-α) = 1 and

-b + (1-b) = 1).
+β + (1-β) = 1).
 Why can we sum down the columns, but not across the rows?
 Because if one column is true, the other is irrelevant – if the program has a real effect (the right column) it can’t at the same time not have one.
 Therefore, the odds or probabilities have to sum to

 Below the Greek symbol is a typical value for that cell.
 You should especially note the values in the bottom two cells.
 The value of

 .05 in the social sciences.
 A newer, but growing, tradition is to try to achieve a statistical power of at least